AnsonLai1004/COMP1531-project-backend/assumptions.md

 Assume that non-alphanumeric characters are permitted in user and channel names and passwords Assume that the case where all characters of the user names are non-alphanumeric will result in an empty handle string (possibly with appended numbers)
-Assume that the return type of userProfile is of type {user: user} rather than simply a "user" object Assume all users are not global owner except user that created a channel Assume that authUserId is of type number
+Assume that the return type of userProfile is of type {user: user} rather than simply a "user" object Assume that normal Treats members are allowed to create channels Assume that "private" channels are equivalent to "DMs" Assume that authUserId is of type number